system76/tech-docs/src/models/oryp6/repairs.md

 ### Steps to replace the WiFi/Bluetooth module:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Locate the wireless module.
+Remove any clear tape that is securing the wires.

 ![Wireless card](./img/wireless-card.jpg)

-3. Gently remove the two antennas by pulling them up and away from the wireless card.
+3. Gently remove the two antennas (highlighted pink above) by pulling them up and away from the wireless card.
-4. Remove the retaining screw opposite the M.2 slot.
+4. Remove the retaining screw opposite the M.2 slot, highlighted cyan above.
-5. Remove the wireless card from the M.2 slot.
+5. The wireless card will pop up at an angle.
+Remove the card from the M.2 slot.
-6. Insert the new wireless card into the M.2 slot.
+6. Insert the new wireless card into the M.2 slot at an angle.
 7. Replace the retaining screw.
-8. Attach the two antennas by aligning the circular fitting and pressing onto the wireless card.
-The connector will snap into place. _Use caution when attaching the connectors; the pins can bend, break, or snap._
+8. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
+The connectors will snap into place. _Use caution when attaching the connectors; the pins can bend, break, or snap._